 Frequently Asked Questions (FAQs)

-Commercial vehicle attorneys are experts at accidents with trucks, vans, or buses, familiar with FMCSA regulations and corporate responsibility.
+Commercial vehicle lawyers are experts at accidents with trucks, vans, or buses, familiar with FMCSA regulations and corporate responsibility.
 Personal injury lawyers work on more general cases, such as slip-and-falls, and may not have this background.

 How long do I have to file a claim?